chrdebru/chrdebru.github.io/publications.md

 ## Posters and Demos

 1. Jimmy Walraff, Adreas Coco, Guillaume Delporte, Merlin Michel, Allyson Fries, Valérie Defaweux and **Christophe Debruyne**.
-Facilitating Learning Analytics in Histology Courses with Knowledge Graphs. [🖼️](/papers/2024-09-semantics-poster-cytomine.pdf)
+Facilitating Learning Analytics in Histology Courses with Knowledge Graphs.
+In Joint Proceedings of Posters, Demos, Workshops, and Tutorials of the 20th International Conference on Semantic Systems co-located with 20th International Conference on Semantic Systems (SEMANTiCS 2024), Amsterdam, The Netherlands, September 17-19, 2024, volume 3759 of CEUR Workshop Proceedings.
+CEUR-WS.org, 2024 [📄](/papers/2024-semantics-paper2.pdf) [🖼️](/papers/2024-09-semantics-poster-cytomine.pdf)
-> Accepted for publication at SEMANTiCS 2024

 1. Jan Maushagen, Sara Sepehri, Audrey Sanctorum, Tamara Vanhaecke, Olga De Troyer and **Christophe Debruyne**.
-Populating CSV Files from Unstructured Text with LLMs for KG Generation with RML. [🖼️](/papers/2024-09-semantics-poster-toxin.pdf)
+Populating CSV Files from Unstructured Text with LLMs for KG Generation with RML.
+In Joint Proceedings of Posters, Demos, Workshops, and Tutorials of the 20th International Conference on Semantic Systems co-located with 20th International Conference on Semantic Systems (SEMANTiCS 2024), Amsterdam, The Netherlands, September 17-19, 2024, volume 3759 of CEUR Workshop Proceedings.
+CEUR-WS.org, 2024 [📄](/papers/2024-semantics-paper6.pdf) [🖼️](/papers/2024-09-semantics-poster-toxin.pdf)
-> Accepted for publication at SEMANTiCS 2024
+> Won best poster award

 1. Davan Chiem Dao and **Christophe Debruyne**.
 Unveiling SHACL Security Issues: Data Leakage and Validation Bypass.
-> Accepted for publication at SEMANTiCS 2024
+In Joint Proceedings of Posters, Demos, Workshops, and Tutorials of the 20th International Conference on Semantic Systems co-located with 20th International Conference on Semantic Systems (SEMANTiCS 2024), Amsterdam, The Netherlands, September 17-19, 2024, volume 3759 of CEUR Workshop Proceedings.
+CEUR-WS.org, 2024 [📄](/papers/2024-semantics-paper16.pdf)

 1. **Christophe Debruyne**, Katy Fokou, and Paul Stijfhals.
 Do you need a knowledge graph? helping organi- zations determine whether a knowledge graph is needed for their problems with the smals KG checklist.
 In Joint Proceedings of the Semantics co-located events: Poster&Demo track and Workshop on Ontology-Driven Conceptual Modelling of Digital Twins co-located with Semantics 2021, Amsterdam and Online, September 6-9, 2021, volume 2941 of CEUR Workshop Proceedings.
 CEUR-WS.org, 2021 [📄](/papers/2021-semantics-preprint.pdf) [🖼️](/papers/2021-semantics-poster.pdf)